str class is the most obvious text processing tool

 string.Template is a good middle ground for

-user-modifiable templates where dynamic values need to be inserted
+user-modifiable templates in which dynamic values need to be inserted

 into otherwise static text.